| || |

-Performances take place at the Portland Stage Company Studio Theater, 25A Forest Ave., Portland
+Performances take place at the Studio Theatre at Portland Stage, 25A Forest Avenue in Portland

 Where did you think you would be at this point in your life?
 Maureen is middle-aged, unmarried, and never dreamt of such a suffocating existence with her vindictive mother Mag, in the small Irish village of Leenane, Connemara.
 A glimmer of last-chance romance between Maureen and local gentleman Pato pulls the audience into a rabbit hole of deception, secrets, and betrayals, interspersed with grimly comic turnabouts.
 Hopes are raised only to be dashed and, like a kettle about to boil over, the dysfunction between mother and daughter soon reaches a simmering pitch.

 All mom and no men makes Maureen a vengeful woman.